Six areas you can change to help use less air when scuba diving

 When we dive, it’s best to breathe normally, not thinking about it too much.
 But, the trouble is, we don’t always breathe naturally.
 A natural, relaxed breath is a deep breath (but not a big breath) and this is something we stop doing when stressed.

 If you would like to learn more about how our breathing affects our diving, take the “Deep Breathing for Scuba Divers” course.
-It takes an hour, and it’s free.
+It is free, it will take you less than 1 hour to complete and can help your diving in various ways.
+Because breathing skills are fundamental to scuba diving, impacting everything from your skill in controlling buoyancy to managing your stress levels.